blekane/Devopseasylearning/Linux/Sudoers-File.md

 As we use `visudo` to open the file, we will be notified that someone else is editing the sudoers file already because only one user can edit the file at the same time to avoid `system lock off`.
 ![](/images/sudoers4.JPG)

-### What will happened if 2 admins want to edit the sudoers at the same time using vim?
+### What will happened if 2 admins want to edit the sudoers file at the same time using vim?
 system lock off or block

 ### Default time for sudoers
-man sudoers and search for /timestamp: you will find out that the default timestamp_timeout is `5 min` for CentOs and `15 min` for Ubuntu.
+man sudoers and search for `/timestamp`: you will find out that the default timestamp_timeout is `5 min` for CentOs and `15 min` for Ubuntu.

 ### All users will be prompt to enter their password after 5 min that they user sudo
 ```